 1. Earn with American Airlines

-The first, and most obvious, way to pick up miles is to fly with American!
+The first, and most obvious, way to earn AAdvantage miles is to fly with American!
 For many travelers, this is not as lucrative as it was in the past.
 These days, American offers a revenue based system for its own flights.
 You earn miles per dollar spent on tickets.
 This includes base fare and airline charges, but not government taxes and fees.
-Those who regularly travel with low priced economy tickets will lose out, but higher priced premium cabin tickets may earn much more than in the past.
+Those who regularly travel with low priced economy tickets will lose out, but higher priced premium cabin tickets may earn more than in the past.

 In the past mileage was based on distance, with almost all fares earning at least 100% of the actual mileage flown.
 The move away from this system is unfortunate for earning mileage, but not unique to American Airlines.
 This is a trend across the industry and is now followed by all main US based airline, with the exception of Alaska Airlines.